turbot/steampipe-plugin-kubernetes/docs/index.md

   # If no kubeconfig file can be found, the plugin will attempt to use the service account Kubernetes gives to pods.
   # This authentication method is intended for clients that expect to be running inside a pod running on Kubernetes.

+  # Paths is a list of locations to search for Kubernetes manifest files
+  # Wildcard based searches are supported, including recursive searches
+  # Local paths are resolved relative to the current working directory (CWD)

+  # For example:
+  #  - "*.yml" matches all Kubernetes manifest files in the CWD
+  #  - "**/*.yml" matches all Kubernetes manifest files in the CWD and all sub-directories
+  #  - "../*.yml" matches all Kubernetes manifest files in the CWD's parent directory
+  #  - "steampipe*.yml" matches all Kubernetes manifest files starting with "steampipe" in the CWD
+  #  - "/path/to/dir/*.yml" matches all Kubernetes manifest files in a specific directory
+  #  - "/path/to/dir/main.yml" matches a specific file

+  # If paths includes "*", all files (including non-kubernetes manifest files) in
+  # the CWD will be matched, which may cause errors if incompatible file types exist

+  # Defaults to CWD
+  manifest_file_paths = [ "*.yml", "*.yaml" ]
 }
 ```